Zax-ZX81/sha-match/README.md

 `.scheck_db` stores the name of the last _database_ file that __scheck__ used sucessfully.
 This _database_ will be used until another is specified.

-_dataset.sha256_ - the two column (seperated by two spaces) output from _sha256sum_.
+_dataset.sha256_ - the two column (separated by two spaces) output from _sha256sum_.

-_dataset.s2db_ - three column output, `tab` seperated.
+_dataset.s2db_ - three column output, `tab` separated.
 1: SHA256, 2: filepath, 3: dataset.

 ### Restrictions
 The search in __smatch__ requires that the _searchlist_ is sorted by _SHA256_.
 If it isn’t already, __smatch__ will sort it.
 The sort is slow.
 As you’re likely to generate a ___dataset___ once but use it with __smatch__ multiple times, __sfind__ sorts its output by _SHA256_ checksums by default.
 That sort is also slow.
 The search itself, however, is fast.